Ransomware3301/C_graph_library/README.md

 - - -
 # Brief Introduction

-Graphs are powerful mathematical tools used to represent any system that can be boiled down to a set of nodes and edges <br>
-(i.e. connections between nodes)
+Graphs are powerful mathematical tools used to represent any system that can be boiled down to a set of nodes and edges (i.e. connections between nodes).

 <br>